 In addition to the economic and disease impacts, the plagues can cause severe psychological distress for people living through them.

-Even when mouse numbers are low, growers need to remain vigilant as mouse populations can increase rapidly as soon as the conditions favour them and, with little warning, farmers can have a costly and escalating problem.
+Even when mouse numbers are low, growers need to remain vigilant as mouse populations can increase rapidly as soon as the conditions are favourable and, with little warning, farmers can have a costly and escalating problem.

 Knowing that mouse numbers can rapidly escalate under the right conditions, technology is now allowing citizen science to gather far more data on mouse populations than ever before.

 Launched in 2014, the MouseAlert website and mobile app allows farmers and everyday residents to report mouse sightings.
-The tool is aimed at improving early warning of possible plagues and rapid response to increases in mouse activity.
+The tool is aimed at improving early warnings of possible plagues and provide rapid response to increases in mouse activity.

 A national picture of mouse populations

 Over the years, our scientists have become increasingly accurate at predicting mouse plagues, including correct predictions for 1994 and 2001-2003.

 However, our own routine monitoring of mouse activity can only show part of the picture, and we need farmers and agronomists to expand this information for us on a much broader scale to better predict plagues.

 Sightings can be logged via the MouseAlert App – part of the FeralScan phone App available in the iTunes store – or at the MouseAlert website.